equivalent/equivalent.github.io/_posts/til/2017-05-27-aws-s3-datetime-format-to-ecto.markdown

+---
+layout: til_post
-# AWS S3 SNS datetime fromat to ecto databse datetime
+title:  "AWS S3 SNS datetime fromat to ecto databse datetime"
+categories: til
+redirect_from:
+  - "/tils/27"
+  - "/tils/27-aws-s3-sns-datetime-fromat-to-ecto-databse-datetime"
+---

 When you fetch metadata of S3 file with [ExAws](https://github.com/CargoSense/ex_aws)  `ExAws.S3.head_object2` you will get something like this: